marionettejs/backbone.marionette/docs/marionette.view.md

 When destroying a view, an `onBeforeDestroy` method will be called, if it has been provided, just before the view destroys.
 It will be passed any arguments that `destroy` was invoked with.

+### View "attach" / onAttach event

+Every view in Marionette has a special event called "attach," which is triggered anytime that showing the view in a Region causes it to be attached to the `document`.
+Like other Marionette events, it also executes a callback method, `onAttach`, if you've specified one.
+The `"attach"` event is great for jQuery plugins or other logic that must be executed *after* the view is attached to the `document`.

+Because the `attach` event is only fired when the view is a child of the `document`, it is a requirement that the Region you're showing it in be a child of the `document` at the time that you call `show`.

+This event is unique in that it propagates down the view tree.
+For instance, when a CollectionView's `attach` event is fired, all of its children views will have the `attach` event fired as well.
+In addition, deeply nested Layout View structures will all have their `attach` event fired at the proper time, too.

+For more on efficient, deeply-nested view structures, refer to the LayoutView docs.

+### View "before:attach" / onBeforeAttach

+This is just like the attach event described above, but it's triggered right before the view is attached to the document.

 ### View "dom:refresh" / onDomRefresh event